 You can fix the weak adhesive under the fabric using a steam cleaner and paint roller.

-The steam cleaner helps in melting the adhesive, and the paint roller helps to press the fabric firmly on the board and make it stick to the board.
+The steam cleaner helps to melt the adhesive, and the paint roller helps press the fabric firmly on the board and make it stick to the board.

 The method works well on the corners and edges.

 However, if the fabric is sagging for long, the glue may not melt as it hardens with time.